rashed-08/SuperShop/README.md

 # SuperShop
+This is a desktop application based on warehouse.

-First of all, i want to say that, if you find or face any problem then please notify me without any hesitation.
+First of all, if you find or face any problem then please notify me without any hesitation.

-In this project have a entry point and a end point.
-So here entry point is, Main.java and end point is when you want to close the application.
+What should do, if you want to use this application.

+Main.java is entry point of the application.
+So that, run the Main.java.

 Here, only one query is needed, which is an admin.
 You get the query in src folder, named is essential_query.sql